pyx-partners/dmgd/docs/json_rpc_api.md

 var WebSocket = require('ws');

 // Load the certificate for the TLS connection which is automatically
-// generated by Prova when it starts the RPC server and doesn't already
+// generated by DMG when it starts the RPC server and doesn't already
 // have one.
-var cert = fs.readFileSync('/path/to/prova/appdata/rpc.cert');
+var cert = fs.readFileSync('/path/to/dmgd/appdata/rpc.cert');
 var user = "yourusername";
 var password = "yourpassword";

 // Initiate the websocket connection.
-The Prova generated certificate acts as
+The DMG generated certificate acts as
 // its own certificate authority, so it needs to be specified in the 'ca' array
 // for the certificate to properly validate. var ws = new WebSocket('wss://127.0.0.1:8334/ws', {